hriisalu/earthquakes/README.md

 ## Note about the badge

 The package uses the R-CMD-check badge from GitHub instead of Travis because Travis does not offer a free version.
+The YAML file is located in the folder `.github/workflows/R-CMD-check.yaml`.
+To view the test results, navigate to the 'Actions' tab in the upper horizontal menu on GitHub.

 ## Overview